abhi0324/OpenKruise-Karmada-OCM/multi-cluster-orchestration.md

 This guide covers two main approaches for multi-cluster orchestration with OpenKruise:

-> **💡 Copy-Paste Friendly:** All code blocks in this guide are formatted for easy copying.
-Simply click on any code block to copy the entire block, or copy individual commands as needed.

 ### Karmada Approach
 - **Architecture:** Control plane with member clusters
 - **Resource Management:** Policy-based propagation (PropagationPolicy, OverridePolicy)